dedis/popcoins/report/Ideas.md

   ## Future work

+    - Config sharing over the conodes and not pastebin
     - Sign/Verify Services (Ex.
 BeerToken)
     - Party Merging
-    - Register a final statement on a conode, everyone in the final should be able to either create a skipchain or new pop party
+    - Viral PoP Parties: Register a final statement on a conode, everyone in the final should be able to either create a skipchain or new pop party

 # Step-by-step guide for installation, including dependencies, and running of the final product